 Students are required to submit an online application through Rutgers Undergraduate Admissions School-to-School Transfer webpage.
 The online application is open from October 1st to December 7th for spring transfer and from February 1st to July 1st for fall transfer.

-Please Note: Students in the School of Arts and Sciences are no longer able to transfer to the Bloustein School.
+Please Note: Current students in the School of Arts and Sciences are no longer able to transfer to the Bloustein School.
 Therefore, SAS students should apply for their major of interest by submitting the joint degree application found here.

 - A minimum of 30 credits before the transfer

 - Completion of the prerequisite courses for their desired program of study with grades of C or better and a minimum 2.50 cumulative grade point average.

 - Students can be in progress to complete the required course(s) when they submit an application, as long as the course(s) is completed before the application deadline.
 The application will be reviewed after the grade(s) is posted.